-Access Now (accessnow.org) is a growing international human rights organization dedicated to defending and extending the digital rights of users at risk around the world, including issues of privacy, security, freedom of expression, and transparency.
-Our policy, advocacy, technology, and operations teams have staff presences in Europe, Latin America, the Middle East/North Africa (MENA), North America, and Asia/Pacific, to provide global support to our mission.
+Access Now (accessnow.org) is a growing international human rights organisation dedicated to defending and extending the digital rights of users at risk around the world, working on issues of privacy, security, freedom of expression, and transparency.
+Our policy, advocacy, technology, RightsCon, grants, legal, and operations teams have staff presences in Europe, Latin America, the Middle East/North Africa (MENA), North America, and South/Southeast Asia, to provide global support to our mission.

 About the Role

-- Develop materials for a range of audiences, including articles, op-eds, speeches, campaign content, press releases, blog posts, social media, and multimedia content
+- Produce engaging and dynamic content for a range of audiences through articles, op-eds, speeches, campaign materials, press releases, blog posts, social media, and multimedia content

 You Should Have

-- Cultural awareness and the ability to communicate with a wide range of people around the world
+- Cultural sensitivity and the ability to communicate with a wide range of people from around the world

 - Ability to travel internationally and domestically

-- A graduate degree related to human rights, communications, journalism, law, or another relevant field
+- Graduate degree related to human rights, communications, journalism, law, or similar

-To apply, send an email to firstname.lastname@example.org with the following documents attached:
+Send an email with the subject line: “Campaigner – [Your Name]” to email@example.com with the following documents attached:

 - Cover letter outlining your suitability for the role